siddharthkp/react-ui/CONTRIBUTING.md

     It's recommended to use [yarn](https://yarnpkg.com/) instead of npm because the project uses a `yarn.lock` file to make sure you get the exact version of dependencies as intended.

-3. packages

-    There are a few `packages` inside the repository.
+3. There are a few `packages` inside the repository.
 The interesting ones are:

     - packages/docs: This is the documentation site for React UI
     - packages/react-ui: This is the components package